The Texas Exes’ Rio Grande Valley Scholars Program

 Thus the shared commitment to fund scholarships that will bring some of the Valley’s brightest lights to UT Austin: students like Rancho Viejo’s Brenden McDonough, who follows Alejandra Guerrero (Roma High School) and Christine Nott (Harlingen High School South) as the third recipient of the Rio Grande Valley Scholarship.

-Brenden is a 2014 graduate of Los Fresnos High School, where he ranked third in his class.
+Brenden is a 2014 graduate of Los Fresnos High School, where he ranked among the top in his class.
 A National Hispanic Scholar and varsity track athlete, he led a program at the school that prepares students for careers in business.
 Now, thanks to the Rio Grande Valley Scholarship, he is carrying that same passion with him to UT Austin, where he has chosen to double major in accounting and finance in the Business Honors Program.

 “The RGV Scholarship has been an unbelievable source of financial support, for me and for my family,” Brenden says.
 “I feel truly blessed, as this has helped make my dream of attending UT Austin a reality.
 It has not only provided financial assistance but also unbelievable connections with the Texas Exes and their unparalleled alumni network.
 This has been the opportunity of a lifetime and I am forever grateful.”

 Why we support this important program.

 “The transition from leaving my family and close-knit McAllen community and stepping foot on the vast Forty Acres was a challenge at first,” says Annie Holand Miller, BA ’99, JD ’04.
 “But after I got settled, there was no place I would have rather been and it changed my life forever.

 “This program helps bridge the gap between the Valley and The University of Texas at Austin,” says the former UT student-body president, “particularly for students and their families who never thought it possible to attend UT.”